mpavezb/cpp_topics/README.md

 struct Truck : Vehicle { void accelerate() override; };
 ```

-Compilers usually implement dynamic polymorphism through a *virtual table* `vtable`.
-The derived class holds a pointer to a table containing function pointers to the most derived implementations for the base class interface.
+Compilers usually implement dynamic polymorphism through a *virtual table* `vtable` (not in the standard!).
+The derived class holds a pointer to a table containing function pointers to the most derived implementations for the base class interface [see also](https://stackoverflow.com/questions/99297/how-are-virtual-functions-and-vtable-implemented).
 Using the example above:
 ```cpp
 struct Car : Vehicle {
 	__vtable* _vptr;